 The Lifebox Pulse Oximeter is a device for monitoring oxygen saturation in low-resources settings.

 The Lifebox Pulse Oximeter is a rechargeable monitor for oxygen saturation that can be used for adults and children.
-It is specially designed for use in low-resource settings.
+It is especially designed for use in low-resource settings.

 Goal 3: Good health and well-being

 The pulse oximeter is manufactured by Acare Technology Co.
 Ltd. which specializes in monitoring and anesthesia devices.

 The Lifebox sensor research disclosure can be found here.